Integrations

 - Trigger: Record Created or Edited on Customers.

-- Step 1: HubSpot → Create or Update Contact with the customer's email, first name, last name, and phone.
+- Step 1: Pipedrive → Create or Update Person with the customer's email, first name, last name, and phone.

-- Step 2: Update Record — write HubSpot's returned contact ID back to the customer record.
+- Step 2: Update Record — write Pipedrive's returned person ID back to the customer record.

 API Connector (call any REST API)